 Becoming a Lawful Permanent Resident (Green Card Holder) Through Asylee Status

-- Have not abandoned your asylee status;
+- You have not abandoned your asylee status;

 - Your grant of asylum has not been terminated;